tuqqu/go-php/README.md

 ## WIP

-This is a toy project, currently work-in-progress.
+This is a toy project, not intended for production use.

 To see what is already implemented, refer to [tests](tests/Functional/files/).